flanksource/docs/mission-control/docs/installation/local-testing.md

 <Step step={4} name="Login">

-The default username is `admin@local` and the password can be retrived with:
+The default username is `admin@local` and the password can be retrieved with:

 ```
 kubectl get secret  mission-control-admin-password \